-The Best Chewy Toffee Cookies Recipe gives you the pleasure of a cookie with the decadence of candy.
-And it's an easy drop cookie dough to make.
+The Best Chewy Toffee Cookies Recipe gives you the pleasure of a cookie with the decadence of butter toffee candy and brown sugar.

 This post contains affiliate links, which means if you click through and make a purchase, I'll earn a commission.
 See disclosure policy.